ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ## Move or copy

-In Content Tree, you can move or copy existing content items by selecting an option at the top of the screen.
+In content tree, you can move or copy existing content items by selecting an option at the top of the screen.
 You can also copy the whole subtree (a content item with all content under it in the structure).